simonkirbysimonkirby/rse-portfolio/README.md

 * Selects two random nodes from different rooms
 * Finds the shortest path between these nodes (by distance/edge weight)
 * Plots the shortest path on a visualisation of the floor plan

 ### How to run

+Please run the file `run_building_navigation.py`.
+Run this multiple times to generate different routes!

+### Input & Outputs

+**Inputs**:
+* `room_polygons.pickle`: a pickled dictionary of polygons, each representing a room in a building.
+* ` building_doorways.pickle`: a pickled dictionary of doorway coordinates and metadata, in particular, information about which pairs of rooms are connected via which doorways.

+**Outputs**:

+* `output_1`: image of shortest path between two nodes

+# App 3: Genetic Algorithm

+### Introduction

+The third app takes the building graph produced in app 1, and the shortest path routing abilities shown in app 2, and optimises a travelling salesperson problem (i.e. what is the shortest distance a person visitng n rooms can take, visiting each room once).
+This app has been written in a class-based style, simplifying the user entry point significantly.

+The following routine is performed:
+* A distance matrix between every room and every other room is created.

+### How to run